Yaminikanta-code/GIF-APP/README.md

 # Random GIF Generator

 A simple React website that fetches and displays random GIFs using the Giphy API.
-The project utilizes a custom hook, `useGif`, to handle API requests and state management.
+The project utilizes a custom hook, `useGIF`, to handle API requests and state management.
 It has two main features:

 1. **Random GIF**: Displays a random GIF and allows users to fetch another random GIF by clicking a button.
 2. **Tag-based GIF**: Allows users to enter a tag and fetch a random GIF related to that tag.